Graduate Program Handbook

 Prior to reaching the dissertation-writing stage, students may request to spend the summer semester at the University of Trier or Dresden.
 The department has longstanding and well-established exchange programs with the TU Dresden and Universität Trier and provides full financial support.

 Students who have completed their coursework are encouraged to apply for DAAD or Fulbright dissertation fellowships or short-term research grants to conduct research in a German-speaking country (most deadlines are in September/October).
 Students may also apply through the Department for a year or half-year fellowship in Trier or Dresden.
-Faculty provides feedback and support in the application process.
+Faculty provides feedback and support in the application process, and applications should be submitted through this Google form.
 Detailed information can be found on our Graduate Study Abroad site.

 Return to top